Contains the active ingredient mirtazapine

 The effective dose for most people is usually between 30 mg and 45 mg per day.

 Do not stop taking your medicine or change your dosage without first checking with

 Swallow the tablets whole with a full glass of water.

 When to take it

-This medicine should preferably be taken as a single night-time dose before going
+Take this medicine at the same time each day, preferably as a single night-time dose

 If recommended by your doctor, your dose may be taken in sub-doses equally divided